Gum Spring Creek Restoration

 The health of Gum Spring Creek is vital not only to our property but also to the greater watershed.
 By addressing erosion and restoring native vegetation, we’re reducing sediment runoff, enhancing plant biodiversity, and improving the overall resilience of this waterway.
 This is a long-term investment that will allow us to better serve both our natural and human communities.
 By taking these proactive steps now, we’re ensuring that the natural beauty and ecological health of our space continue to grow and thrive.

-In early October, we closed our after-hours parking lot to complete the excavation process.
-A small excavator benched the highly eroded streambank.
-Cross vanes were constructed from local rock to slow water down and dissipate energy from storm events that could cause further erosion.
-Now that the bank is fortified, the after-hours parking lot is now open.
-We appreciate your patience and understanding during this process.
+In early October 2024, we began the restoration process.
+A small excavator benched the highly eroded streambank, and cross vanes were constructed from local rock to slow water down and dissipate energy from storm events that could cause further erosion.
+Our stewards planted and cared for native grasses along the stream’s edge to fortify the creek.

-We invite you to stay connected with us on social media and through our website to learn more about how this work is helping to shape a healthier, more resilient landscape at Reflection Riding.
+We invite you to stay connected with us about how this work is helping to shape a healthier, more resilient landscape at Reflection Riding.
 Thank you for your continued support and for being part of our journey in caring for this beautiful land.
 We can’t wait to show you the positive impact this restoration will have on Gum Spring Creek and the larger Lookout Creek watershed!

 Mark McKnight